memfault/interrupt/_drafts/unittests-cpputest.md

 to forget to unlock a mutex, we are going to try writing a **fake** mutex implementation instead of a **stub**.

 {:.no_toc}

 ### Fake Mutex Implementation

-The reason we chose to write a fake implementation for the mutex module is that we want to ensure that equal number of `lock` calls and `unlock` calls are made so that there are no bugs when we actually use the `kv_store` in a real environment.
+The reason we chose to write a fake implementation for the mutex module is that we want to ensure that equal number of `lock` and `unlock` calls are made so that there are no bugs when we actually use the `kv_store` in a real environment.

 This may seem difficult, but it's rather easy.
 To create a fake, we create two files, `fake_mutex.h`, and `fake_mutex.c`.
-The reason we have a `.h` and a `.c` file is because the fake implementation defines new functions that are only relevant to using the fake in a unit test.
+The reason for both the `.h` and `.c` files is because the fake implementation defines new functions that are only relevant to using the fake in a unit test.

 Here is most of the source code for `fake_mutex.c`.